mtlynch/mtlynch.io/content/book-reports/strong-towns/index.md

 ### Jobs don't benefit a city

 - Infrastructure proponents often cite job creation as a reason to take on infrastructure projects.
-- Cities generally don't benefit financially for creating jobs around infrastructure projects.
+- Creating jobs for infrastructure projects don't really benefit cities that create them.
   - Income taxes go to the state, not local government.
 - Thought experiment: Job City vs. House City
   - Imagine two cities: Job City and House City.
   - 1,000 people live in House City, and nobody lives in Job City.
-  - Every day, every resident of House City commutes to Job city to work in small tents.
+  - Every day, every resident of House City commutes to Job City to work for the day, then return at night to House City.
-  - Even though Job city has all the jobs, it would have nearly zero tax revenue because only House City collects taxes from the homeowners.
+  - Even though Job City has all the jobs, it would have nearly zero tax revenue because only House City collects taxes from the homeowners.

 ### Growth-driven city financing